Pharmacy Technology

 Semester Hours 3

-This course is an introduction to drug categories and usage, as well as drug side effects.
-It also covers prescription terminology and the top two hundred drugs by category and name (trade and generic).
-Upon completion, students should be able to place major drugs into the correct therapeutic categories and identify indications, side effects, and trade and generic names.
+This course introduces drug categories, usage, and side effects.
+It also covers prescription terminology and the top two hundred drugs by category, including both trade and generic names.
+Upon completion, students should be able to categorize major drugs accurately and identify their indications, side effects, and both trade and generic names.

 PHM 112: Pharmacology II